xiangwu/ASIR_GURU/README.md

 The main courses can be found at
 - RO-1 Robotics Premier: Modeling and Trajectory Planning [here](/teaching/ro1-2025)
-- RO-2 Robotics Motion: Dynamics and Control. [here](/teaching/ro1-2025)
+- RO-2 Robotics Advanced: Dynamics and Control. [here](/teaching/ro1-2025)
 - RO-3 Control Engineering Practice [here]()
 - RO-T ROS Tutorials 4 RAICOM [here]()

-# ASIR_GURU
-ASIR Open Platform is a hierarchical collection of open source projcet, which is called ASIR-GURU.
-It inlcudes two learning-based projects, two innovative-based projects, and a practical tool-set.

 ## CVSE
 Computer Vision Study Environment(VISE) is a learning and test platform based on Python, which includes several open courses wich matierials, exercises and an algorithm collection.